 What types of recipes are good with Spike Seasoning?

 I love the flavor Spike adds to egg dishes, salads, stews and soups, marinades, roasted vegetables, and casseroles.
 I think it adds a little extra something to any savory dish where you want a complex blend of flavors.

 More about Spike Seasoning:

-Lydia from The Perfect Pantry also wrote about Spike Seasoning.
+Lydia from The Perfect Pantry also wrote an informative post about Spike Seasoning.

 More about Kalyn’s Kitchen Picks

-I purchased Spike Seasoning myself and this company has no idea whatsoever that I’m writing about their product.
-All items featured as Kalyn’s Kitchen Picks are things I happily buy over and over, and so readers will know that my opinions are completely unbiased, I don’t accept review products from the many companies who offer to send them to me.
+I purchased this product myself and this company has no idea whatsoever that I’m writing about it.
+All items featured as Kalyn’s Kitchen Picks are things I happily buy over and over, and so that readers will know that my opinions are completely unbiased, I don’t accept review products from the many companies who offer to send them to me.
 You can see the complete list of products I’ve chosen to feature at Kalyn’s Kitchen Picks.